 - Look at sales pages of big affiliate programs in your niche and the landing page you may be sending traffic, does it look like it'll convert?

 - Look at brokerages (Empire Flippers, FEinternational, etc) and see what sites are selling that make good money.

-So, doing some of that I've come up with a short list of example niches.
-I'm not saying these are low competition or great niches, I'm just saying these are the kinds of things you could build a website on:
+So, doing some of that I've come up with a short list of niche market examples.
+I'm not saying these are low competition or great niches market examples, I'm just saying these are the kinds of things you could build a profitable niche business around: